Impact Factor 2.892 | CiteScore 2.74

 (3) identifying and quantifying processes orchestrated by biological systems which exert control on elemental cycling from the atomic to the global scale;

 (4) defining and quantifying ecosystem-level functioning and response to environmental variables.

 Contributions separately applying or integrating observational, experimental or theoretical lines of inquiry are relevant.
 Process-oriented studies examining organism-environment interactions and exploring ecosystem functions over all spatial and temporal scales are also integral to this specialty section.
 Investigations describing novel analytical or molecular biological approaches for examining biological activity, identifying and quantifying processes, and exploring the interface between life and the environment are also germane to the goals of this journal.

-Biogeoscience welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Biogeoscience welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.